ThePixelPro366/SakeSetup/README.md

 # Free Tier Sleep

 Render's free tier pauses the app after 15 minutes of inactivity.
-The first request after a pause takes \~2-3+ minutes to wake up.
+The first request after a pause takes \~30 seconds to wake up.
 This is normal and does not trigger a redeploy.

 # Free Tier Limits